 The Abortion Counseling Service of the Chicago Women’s Liberation Union (1968-1973) is usually called JANE, and all of us who worked in the Service are also called Janes.
-Listen to an hour-long show about the abortion service, done by the CircleARadio collective on KBOO, Portland's independent community radio station (this opens with the bonus treat of Malvina Reynolds singing a bit).
-And here's a reading (International Women's Day, 2010), a short poem called "You Don't Know."
+Listen to an hour-long show about the abortion service, done by the CircleARadio collective on KBOO, Portland's independent community radio station.

-JANE – and Janes – have appeared often in my writing, my teaching, my conversation and public speaking.
+JANE – and Janes – appear often in my writing, teaching, and public speaking.
 My fourth book, What if your mother, is deeply informed by Jane-consciousness, as is the zine SHE SAID.
-When I'm being Judith-as-Jane, I do readings and talks for community groups and students.
-Being a Jane is big education, and I’m grateful; it's so valuable I want to pass it on.
+Being a Jane has been big education, and I’m grateful; it's so valuable I want to pass it on.
 This page helps me do that.

 And it goes without saying – though you’ll notice I’m saying it – that you should read, too.
 You could start with these three important books about reproductive justice (luckily, there are lots more); they’re all available in libraries & bookstores, and online.